JeRabix/moonshine-iconify/README.md

 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 | iconify_script_url   | URL for load iconify script.
 By default use CDN link from official website.                                                                                                 | NULL              |
 | icon_size_multiplier | Moonshine icons and iconify icons has different size measurements.
 Therefore, some kind of multiplier is required so that moonshine icons and iconify do not differ in size | 3.2               |

+## TODO

+ - [ ] Add command for download all usage icons from iconify.
+For use icons from locale instead of CDN.